Ionite/ion-docval/README.md

 ## Manual

-For information on how to run, use, or integrate ion-docval, see the [manual](docs/manual.md)
+For information on how to run, use, or integrate ion-docval, see the [manual](https://ion-docval.ionite.net/manual/introduction/)

 ## License

 This software is licensed under the MIT license.
 See [LICENSE](LICENSE) for more information.

+## Support

+This software is free.
+Our time is not.

+If you need help setting things up, if you have any feature requests, if you encounter bugs that need to be solved quickly, or if you simply want to make sure this project will be maintained in the future, you can [Contact Ionite](mailto:contact@ionite.net) to discuss a support or development contract.